Launch your business with a gift

 Get the required business license and permits

-Massachusetts doesn’t require a general business license.
+You don’t need a Massachusetts business license to operate in the state.
 Therefore, you needn’t worry about forms and fees at the state level.

 However, that’s not the same as being free of license and permit requirements, as many local jurisdictions have strict rules about both.
 There exist any number of licenses and permits you may need, such as: